animist-os/crux/NOTES.md

     ALT

       There's a simpler thing to try first.
 It's a bit of a hack, but we define a voice to be the cantus firmus.
 Any other spans will lazily evaluate i, ii, iii, iv against the cantus firmus note at that moment.   we carry the roman nums through all the evalauations, and only make into pitches during render.
-And actually I guess the roman nums represent the step that the motif uses as its foundation, which defaults to i, which is precisely how things work now.
+And actually I guess the roman nums represent the step that the mot uses as its foundation, which defaults to i, which is precisely how things work now.
 All we're doing is allowing those anchor degrees resolve differently over time against a cantus firmus

-      by default, all pips have a "i", but they can be spcificially overriden by their motif.  how do we handle multiple nested motifs with different degrees?  we COULD just add them like ints, this might work...
+      by default, all etyms have a "i", but they can be spcificially overriden by their mot.  how do we handle multiple nested mots with different degrees?  we COULD just add them like ints, this might work...

-    how can we express a "walking window" through a motif?   this should be part of the {} slicing and rotating operators
+    how can we express a "walking window" through a mot?   this should be part of the {} slicing and rotating operators

     "r" and "x" are working but may not be right.    seems like if we had a displacement idea, carried alongside timeScale, they both get applied at the same lazy point of note-rendering and neither chages the linear relationships (except negative timescale but even then linearity is preserved)

     think about tension and release, and the idea that displacements must be "paid back" conceptually if not structurally.

-    where are we on unifying pips and motifs?
+    where are we on unifying etyms and mots?
 I think we might need the separation for things like % and reverse

     I've implemented "x" and "r" as tags, maybe better to just let those be non-numeric values for step and watch for them in the evals